-1659 (1) "Revenue management device" means a device commonly known1660 as revenue management software that uses one or more programmed or

-1661 automated processes to perform calculations of nonpublic competitor 1662 data concerning local or state-wide rents or occupancy levels, for the 1663 purpose of advising a landlord on (A) whether to leave a unit vacant; or 1664 (B) the amount of rent that the landlord may obtain for a unit.
-"Revenue 1665 management device" includes a product that incorporates a revenue 1666 management device, but does not include: (i) A report that publishes 1667 existing rental data in an aggregated manner but does not recommend 1668 rental rates or occupancy levels for future leases; or (ii) a product used 1669 for the purpose of establishing rent or income limits in accordance with 1670 the affordable housing program guidelines of a local, state or federal 1671 program.

-(2) "Nonpublic competitor data" means information that is not available to the general public, including information about actual rent amounts, occupancy levels, lease start and end dates and other similar data, regardless of whether the information is (A) attributable to a specific competitor or anonymized, and (B) derived from or otherwise provided by another person that competes in the same or a related market.

-(b) It shall be an unlawful practice in violation of chapter 624 of the general statutes for any person to use a revenue management device to set rental rates or occupancy levels for residential dwelling units.

-(c) Any violation of subsection (b) of this section shall be subject to the investigation and enforcement provisions of chapter 624 of the general statutes.
+- (1) "Revenue management device" means a device commonly known as revenue management software that uses one or more programmed or automated processes to perform calculations of nonpublic competitor data concerning local or state-wide rents or occupancy levels, for the purpose of advising a landlord on (A) whether to leave a unit vacant; or (B) the amount of rent that the landlord may obtain for a unit.
+"Revenue management device" includes a product that incorporates a revenue management device, but does not include: (i) A report that publishes existing rental data in an aggregated manner but does not recommend rental rates or occupancy levels for future leases; or (ii) a product used for the purpose of establishing rent or income limits in accordance with the affordable housing program guidelines of a local, state or federal program. - (2) "Nonpublic competitor data" means information that is not available to the general public, including information about actual rent amounts, occupancy levels, lease start and end dates and other similar data, regardless of whether the information is (A) attributable to a specific competitor or anonymized, and (B) derived from or otherwise provided by another person that competes in the same or a related market. - (b) It shall be an unlawful practice in violation of chapter 624 of the general statutes for any person to use a revenue management device to set rental rates or occupancy levels for residential dwelling units. - (c) Any violation of subsection (b) of this section shall be subject to the investigation and enforcement provisions of chapter 624 of the general statutes.

-1685 Sec.
-22. (NEW) (Effective October 1, 2025) (a) As used in this section 1686 and sections 23 and 24 of this act:
+Sec.
+19. (NEW) (Effective October 1, 2025) (a) As used in this section and sections 20 and 21 of this act:

-1687 (1) "Discretionary infrastructure funding" has the same meaning as1688 provided in section 9 of this act;

-(2) "Downtown area" means a central business district or other commercial neighborhood area of a municipality that serves as a center of socioeconomic interaction, characterized by a cohesive core of

-HB 5002Amendment1692commercial and mixed-use buildings, often interspersed with civic,1693religious and residential buildings and public spaces, that are typically1694arranged along a main street and intersecting side streets and served by1695public infrastructure;

-(3) "Middle housing development" means a residential building containing not less than two dwelling units but not more than nine such units, including, but not limited to, townhomes, duplexes, triplexes, perfect sixes and cottage clusters;

-(4) "Perfect six" means a three-story residential building with a centralentrance containing two dwelling units per story;

-1702 (5) "Qualifying bus transit community" means any municipality that 1703 contains not less than one regular bus service station operating not less 1704 than five days a week within a transit-oriented district adopted by such 1705 municipality, provided such transit-oriented district is of reasonable 1706 size, as determined by the secretary, or the secretary's designee, in 1707 accordance with the provisions of subsection (e) of this section, and 1708 either (A) includes land of such municipality located within a one-half-1709 mile radius of any such station, or (B) is located within a reasonable 1710 distance, as determined by the secretary, or the secretary's designee, of 1711 any other transit service, a commercial corridor or the downtown area 1712 of such municipality;
+- (1) "Discretionary infrastructure funding" has the same meaning as provided in section 8-30j of the general statutes, as amended by this act; - (2) "Downtown area" means a central business district or other commercial neighborhood area of a municipality that serves as a center of socioeconomic interaction, characterized by a cohesive core of commercial and mixed-use buildings, often interspersed with civic, religious and residential buildings and public spaces, that are typically arranged along a main street and intersecting side streets and served by public infrastructure; - (3) "Middle housing development" means a residential building containing not less than two dwelling units but not more than nine such units, including, but not limited to, townhomes, duplexes, triplexes, perfect sixes and cottage clusters; - (4) "Perfect six" means a three-story residential building with a central entrance containing two dwelling units per story; - (5) "Qualifying bus transit community" means any municipality that contains not less than one regular bus service station operating not less than five days a week within a transit-oriented district adopted by such municipality, provided such transit-oriented district is of reasonable size, as determined by the secretary, or the secretary's designee, in accordance with the provisions of subsection (e) of this section, and either (A) includes land of such municipality located within a one-half-mile radius of any such station, or (B) is located within a reasonable distance, as determined by the secretary, or the secretary's designee, of any other transit service, a commercial corridor or the downtown area of such municipality;